evlaV/steamos-atomupd/README.md

 - maybe say if we're running attended or unattended, somehow?
 I'm not certain it would be useful though.

+Also, for dev it would be nice to have a special "list" request, and the server would return the full list of images.

 **Hardening**

 We should go over the TUF things, and implements some security improvements